Life As an Electronic Drafter

 Types of Electronic Drafter

-In the United States, there were 27,400 jobs for Electronic Drafter in 2016.
+In 2016, there was an estimated number of 27,400 jobs in the United States for Electronic Drafter.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Electronic Drafter by 2026.
-There will be an estimated 2,600 positions for Electronic Drafter per year.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 The states with the most job growth for Electronic Drafter are Nevada, Colorado, and Vermont.
 Watch out if you plan on working in Washington, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.